ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 ==============

 Every Ansible module must begin with ``#!/usr/bin/python`` - this "shebang" allows ``ansible_python_interpreter`` to work.
+This is immediatelly followed by ``# -*- coding: utf-8 -*-`` to ensure that it is clear that the file is UTF-8 encoded.

 .. _copyright:

 Copyright and license
 =====================

-After the shebang, there should be a `copyright line <https://www.gnu.org/licenses/gpl-howto.en.html>`_ with the original copyright holder and a license declaration.
+After the shebang and coding, there should be a `copyright line <https://www.gnu.org/licenses/gpl-howto.en.html>`_ with the original copyright holder and a license declaration.
 The license declaration should be ONLY one line, not the full GPL prefix.:

 .. code-block:: python

     #!/usr/bin/python
+    # -*- coding: utf-8 -*-

     # Copyright: (c) 2018, Terry Jones <terry.jones@example.org>
     # GNU General Public License v3.0+ (see COPYING or https://www.gnu.org/licenses/gpl-3.0.txt)